-is a diet plan based on the 40:30:30 ratio of daily calories coming respectively from carbohydrates
+The Zone Diet is a diet plan based on the 40:30:30 ratio of daily calories coming respectively from carbohydrates (carbs), proteins, and fats.

-As Sears says, the term “The Zone” refers to the maintenance of proper hormonal balance between three major hormones generated by the body – insulin
+As Sears says, the term "The Zone" refers to the maintenance of proper hormonal balance between three major hormones generated by the body - insulin, glucagons, and eicosanoids.

 The theory behind the Zone Diet is that a high intake of carbs entering the bloodstream produces too much insulin - the "storage" hormone that tells the body to stock on fats, making people overweight.
 To the contrary, protein increases the levels of glucagon - the hormone that makes the body steadily release the stored carbs, making the individual feel full, and controlling the appetite.
 The carbs' release turns stored fat into fuel, leading to weight loss.
 The eicosanoids hormones control the entire inflammatory process and indirectly influence many of the body's hormonal systems.

 Barry Sears published his first book The Zone: A Dietary Road Map in 1995, followed by Mastering the Zone, The Anti-Aging Zone, A Week in the Zone: A Quick Course in the Healthiest Diet for You, The Soy Zone.
 Sears, The Omega Rx Zone: The Miracle of the New High-Dose Fish Oil, The Anti-Inflammation Zone: Reversing the Silent Epidemic That's Destroying Our Health.